 Professor Aaron Quigley is the Chair of Human Computer Interaction and Director of Impact in Computer Science in the University of St Andrews in Scotland.
-He is co-founder and director of SACHI, the St Andrews Computer Human Interaction research group.
-His research interests include surface and multi-display computing, human computer interaction, pervasive and ubiquitous computing and information visualisation on which he has delivered over 50 invited talks and is a keynote speaker at IEEE VISSOFT 2018 conference and Mensch-und-Computer conference in 2019.
+He is director of SACHI, the St Andrews Computer Human Interaction research group.
+Aaron's research interests include novel and on-body interaction, discreet human computer interaction, pervasive and ubiquitous computing and information visualisation.
+He has delivered over 50 invited talks and is a keynote speaker at IEEE VISSOFT 2018 conference and Mensch-und-Computer conference in 2019.

 During his time in St Andrews he has served as deputy head of school, director of research, on the teaching and research ethics committee, knowledge exchange group committee and the Science/Medicine promotions panel.
 From 2012 - 2014, he was the deputy director and director for knowledge exchange for SICSA, the Scottish Informatics and Computer Science Alliance.
 He was the inaugural editor-in-chief for the journal Computers from 2011 - 2015.
 Since joining St Andrews he has held the following conference organisation roles:

 ACM IUI 2018 Program Co-Chair

 ACM MobileHCI 2014 General Co-Chair

 ACM PerDis 2014 Program Chair

 Grid and Pervasive Computing 2011 Doctoral Consortium Co-Chair

 Pervasive 2012 Doctoral Consortium Co-Chair

 Dagstuhl Seminar 13452 Co-Organiser

 Dagstuhl Seminar 15052 Co-Organiser